 - Seller login password can be reset by Admin.

 - Admin can send “Order fulfillment Reminders” in bulk to the Sellers.

-- He can send emails to the Sellers.
+- Moreover, he can send emails to the Sellers.

 - The Admin can now upload the default banners for all his sellers which will be visible on Seller’s profile page.